-- Galaxy Z Fold 2 5G, Galaxy Z Fold 2, Galaxy Z Flip 5G, Galaxy Z Flip, Galaxy Fold 5G, Galaxy Fold, and upcoming Z series devices.
+- Galaxy Z Fold 2 5G, Galaxy Z Fold 2, Galaxy Z Flip 5G, Galaxy Z Flip, Galaxy Fold 5G, Galaxy Fold, and newer Z series devices.

-- Galaxy Tab S7+ 5G, Galaxy Tab S7+, Galaxy Tab S7 5G, Galaxy Tab S7, Galaxy Tab S6 5G, Galaxy Tab S6, Galaxy Tab S6 Lite, and upcoming Tab S series devices.
+- Galaxy Tab S7+ 5G, Galaxy Tab S7+, Galaxy Tab S7 5G, Galaxy Tab S7, Galaxy Tab S6 5G, Galaxy Tab S6, Galaxy Tab S6 Lite, and newer Tab S series devices.

-If your device is on this list, you should get Android 12 in 2021 or 2022.
+If your device is on this list, and you haven’t received an update yet, you should get Android 12/One UI 4 in 2022.
 If it isn’t, you may find yourself (officially) stuck on Android 11.

 If Samsung hasn’t confirmed Android 11 for your phone or tablet, you won’t get upgraded to Android 12.
 That means devices like the Galaxy S9 and Galaxy Note 9 will get left behind.